Photograph: Crossroads Live/Jeff Busby | 'Chicago' 2024 cast

 • Circuses

 Sydney, get ready to be seduced all over again.
 The utterly salacious queen of punk-kabarett Bernie Dieter is making a triumphant return to our corner of the world with her legendary variety show.
-Bernie and her band of bombastic bohemians will be bringing their edgy brand of opulence and otherworldliness to the Sydney Spiegeltent.
+Bernie and her band of bombastic bohemians bring their edgy brand of opulence and otherworldliness to the Sydney Spiegeltent.
 You’ll be transported to the Berlin Underground with an intoxicating blend of theatrics, circus, aerials and kabarett.

 Recommended